rvsrvs/learn-swift/README.md

   You will need XCode 11.4 (or later) and a Mac to run it on.

+# Introduction

+It is my observation that Swift as a language has three parts:

+1. a relatively small kernel of syntax and functionality that centers around Swift's powerful type system and makes excellent use of contemporary functional programming patterns.
+Call this kernel 10% of the language.

+2. a larger set of syntax that is built on the 10% kernel and which adds useful syntactic sugar to the kernel, curated from a variety of other languages to the tastes of the Swift core team at Apple.
+I typically talk about this as being another 20% of the language.

+3. An enormous layer of features which exists to provide backwards compatibility to C, Objective C, and even Python.
+This portion of the language makes use of standard, single inheritance, pointer-based, object-oriented programming techniques.
+Call this 70% of the language.

+What frequently confuses people coming to Swift from other OO languages is that they feel that because they know and are familiar with the large portions of the 70% and they can use portions of the 20% fairly quickly, they then feel that they "know" the language.
+This happened to me.
+And I was wrong.

+This workspace covers the 70% and portions of the 20% in Playgrounds 1-25.
+Knowing all of this syntax is necessary in order read Swift, but it doesn't guide you in how to write it.
+Playground 26 forward does that.

+It has taken about 6 years of working with the language on a daily basis for me to see the language in this 70/20/10 light.
+Seeing it this way has completely changed my approach to the language and my style of using and teaching it.
+These playgrounds are an adaptation of that style.

+### Understanding the Swift Type System

+I used to start this class off with the following warning:

+——————————————————————————————————

+THINGS IN SWIFT THAT EVERYONE HAS PROBLEMS WITH

+* Special Syntax
+* The Type System
+* Closures, and in particular "trailing closure syntax"
+* Generics
+* Optionals
+* map/reduce/zip
+* value types and reference types

+——————————————————————————————————

+When teaching the type system, I would make everyone memorize the fundamental elements of the Swift type system:
+`function, tuple, struct, enum, class, protocol` because I felt the type system was idiosyncratic and that rote memorization was the only way you could learn it.

+Now I know that the reason its hard is because my teaching sucked.
+The point of this playground is to suck less.

+The secret to life is setting expectations correctly.

+(BTW, you will still have to learn all six elements of the type system.
+My hope is that they don't seem like idiosyncratically chosen random bits and pieces glued in from C and ObjC after this).

 # An Opinionated Look at Swift

 ## Coding Guidelines